Pediococcus acidilactici: Digestive disorders

-P. acidilactici has been used to treat dogs with digestive disorders and also those dogs which were infected by parvovirus.
-Prior to treatment with orally administered mixtures of P. acidilactici and Saccharomyces boulardii, the dogs diagnosed with parvovirus infection were shown to exhibit severe gastrointestinal distress such as vomiting and bloody diarrhea.
+Pediococcus acidilactici has been used to treat dogs with digestive disorders and those infected by parvovirus.
+Before treatment with orally administered mixtures of P. acidilactici and Saccharomyces boulardii, the dogs diagnosed with parvovirus infection were shown to exhibit severe gastrointestinal distress such as vomiting and bloody diarrhea.
 After the treatment for three days, the bloody diarrhea ceased and the dogs had solid stools.

 Alternative medicine

-P. acidilactici has not been stated in any literature to have toxic effects.
+Pediococcus acidilactici has not been stated in any literature to have toxic effects.
 Another potential benefit of using them as probiotics is their use as alternative medicines against infectious parasitic pathogens such as Eimeria in broiler chickens.
 P. acidilactici in conjunction with S. boulardii stimulates humoral immune response to produce higher Eimeria-specific antibody levels while also reducing the number of oocysts shed by possible competitive inhibition and pediocin production, which inhibit pathogenic bacteria and other Gram-positive spoilage.

 Immune health benefits

-P. acidilactici can function as an immune modulator.
+Pediococcus acidilactici can function as an immune modulator.
 Animals fed with P. acidilactici have shown enhanced immune responses against infectious coccidioidal diseases.

 Antibiotic treatment

 Dogs typically undergo antibiotic treatment to eliminate infectious pathogens or parasites and to prevent secondary infections.
-However, the treatment with antibiotics can also disrupt the ecosystems of beneficial microorganisms in dog's gastrointestinal (GI) tract.
-When dogs with digestive disorders were treated by antibiotics together with P. acidilactici probiotic products, the surviving millions of bacteria are able to alleviate the disrupted balance of microorganisms in dogs’ GI tracts caused by antibiotics treatment and to normalize the intestinal microflora.
+However, the treatment with antibiotics can also disrupt the ecosystems of beneficial microorganisms in the dog's gastrointestinal (GI) tract.
+When dogs with digestive disorders were treated by antibiotics together with P. acidilactici probiotic products, the surviving millions of bacteria were able to alleviate the disrupted balance of microorganisms in dogs’ GI tracts caused by antibiotics treatment and to normalize the intestinal microflora.

-Moreover, since antibiotics kill many of competitive pathogenic microorganisms, Pediococcus product can have better beneficial effects in dogs and cats' GI tracts when administered with antibiotics.
+Moreover, since antibiotics kill many of competitive pathogenic microorganisms, Pediococcus products can have better beneficial effects in dogs and cats' GI tracts when administered with antibiotics.